Japanese destroyer Asagumo (1937): WWII

 At the time of the attack on Pearl Harbor, Asagumo led Yamagumo, Natsugumo, and Minegumo in escorting Admiral Nobutake Kondō's Southern Force Main Body out of Mako Guard District as distant cover to the Malaya and Philippines invasion forces in December 1941.
 In early 1942, Asagumo escorted troop convoys to Lingayen, Tarakan, Balikpapan and Makassar in the Netherlands East Indies.

 Battle of the Java Sea

-On February 26, Asagumo was on convoy escorting duty when a Japanese floatplane spotted a large allied task force consisting of two heavy cruisers, three light cruisers, and nine destroyers, attempting to intercept and sink Japanese troop convoys, prompting Asagumo to join a fleet of two heavy cruisers, two light cruisers, and 13 other destroyers to track down and neutralize the enemy ships.
-In the afternoon of the next day, the Japanese ships made contact with the enemy fleet, and early into the engagement Asagumo took part in a mass torpedo spread at 15,000 yards.
-She unleashed a full spread of eight torpedoes, but none hit.
+On 26 February, Asagumo was on convoy escorting duty when a Japanese floatplane spotted a large allied task force consisting of 2 heavy cruisers, 3 light cruisers, and 9 destroyers, attempting to intercept and sink Japanese troop convoys, prompting Asagumo to join a fleet of 2 heavy cruisers, 2 light cruisers, and 13 other destroyers to track down and neutralize the enemy ships.
+In the afternoon of the next day, the Japanese ships made contact with the enemy fleet, and early into the engagement Asagumo took part in a mass spread of 43 torpedoes at 15,000 yards.
+She unleashed a full salvo of eight torpedoes, but none hit.